urga/cookiecutter-django-bootstrap/README.rst

 It uses a fixed set of versions as requirements, making sure that at least the dependencies that are listed, work well together.

-Initial login for Django admin is whatever you set as username when cookiecutting (defaulting to "admin") and the password is "changeme".
+Initial login for Django admin is whatever you set as username when cookiecutting (defaulting to "developer") and the password is "changeme".

 Usage
 -----